allejo/LeagueOverseer/CONTRIBUTING.md

 int         number  = 42;
 ```

-- Do not use `using namespace`; always specify the namespace.
+- Do not use `using namespace`; always specify the namespace

 ```c++
 std::string aString = "Hello World";